Esri/arcgis-maps-sdk-dotnet-toolkit/docs/ar.md

 There is a significant amount of configuration needed to get iOS and Android projects ready for AR.
 The full details are covered below.

-The ArcGIS Runtime templates for AR provide project templates that are usable out-of-the-box.
+The ArcGIS Maps SDK for .NET AR templates provide project templates that are usable out-of-the-box.
 You can download the templates from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Esri.EsriArcGISRuntimeARTemplates).

 > **NOTE**: These templates are completely optional for using AR.
 See steps below if you're working with an existing project or prefer manual configuration.